splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

           - ['IP-MIB']
 ```

-If we want to enable only `static_profile` polling for host `10.202.4.202`, we will configure inventory like that:
+If we want to enable only `static_profile` polling for the host `10.202.4.202`, we will configure similar inventory:

 ```yaml
 poller: